gavinlyonsrepo/LR_meter_arduino/README.md

 ![ScreenShot schematic](https://github.com/gavinlyonsrepo/LR_meter_arduino/blob/master/documentation/images/lr_meter2.png)

-The unit was two push buttons , mode-menu and test.
-"Mode-menu" changes the display and "test" starts test.

-** Display ADC in digital value and Voltage. **

 **Resistance test**

 The resistors used in circuit should be measured on good quality meter and there exact values added to code for maximum accuracy.